bor0/gidti/manuscript/chapter6.md

 # 6. Programming in Idris

 In this chapter we will provide several examples to demonstrate the power of Idris.
-We will start doing mathematical proofs, and there are several built-ins in Idris that will help us achieve this.
+We will do mathematical proofs.
+There are a lot of built-ins in Idris that will help us achieve our goals.
 So in each section we will introduce the relevant definitions.

 I> ### Definition 1
 I>